 Many insurance companies dismiss or devalue rear-end collisions, under the theory that victim only have whiplash and do not need long-term medical care.
 But even with soft-tissue injuries, victims may need to take multiple weeks off work and attend months of physical therapy to heal.
 During that time, they may lose out on multiple paychecks and find it difficult to put food on the table.
 A seemingly “minor” rear-end collision can add up drastically.
 That is why it is important to include every cost after a wreck.

-Your main priority after being rear-ended may be to get your emergency room bill paid and back to work, but your claim can include so much more.
+Your main priority after being rear-ended in Omaha may be to get your emergency room bill paid and back to work, but your claim can include so much more.
 Under Nebraska state law, car wreck victims are entitled to all of the damages they have suffered due to the negligent driver, which can include: